2 month / 8 week old sleep schedule: Bedtime and nap schedule

 What time should a 2 month old go to bed?

 It’s common for bedtimes to still be pretty late at this age (often after 9:00 PM).
-Your baby’s bedtime will be determined by the time they woke up in the morning [5] and how many naps they took that day.
-Once your baby’s internal clock is fully developed, which happens between 3 and 4 months of age, bedtime tends to gravitate earlier.
+Your baby’s bedtime will be determined by the time they woke up that morning [] and how many naps they took that day.
+As your baby’s internal clock matures, bedtime tends to gravitate earlier — this tends to happen between 3 and 4 months of age.

 Can a 2 month old baby sleep through the night?